December 26, 2024

 3. How powerful are the Houthis?

-The Houthis have demonstrated significant military capabilities, particularly in their use of ballistic missiles, cruise missiles, and armed unmanned aerial vehicles (UAVs).
-These weapons have been deployed against various targets, including Israel, Saudi Arabia, and the United Arab Emirates.
-The group's ability to launch long-range attacks highlights its growing strength and powerful weapons.
+The Houthis have demonstrated formidable military capabilities, particularly through their use of ballistic missiles, cruise missiles, and armed unmanned aerial vehicles (UAVs).
+These weapons have been deployed against targets in Israel, Saudi Arabia, and the United Arab Emirates, showcasing their ability to conduct long-range strikes.
+Their access to advanced weaponry, much of it reportedly supplied or supported by Iran, underscores their position as a significant regional actor with increasing military strength.

 4. What threat do the Houthis pose to Israel and the world and why are Houthis attacking ships in the Red Sea?